gvwilson/sdxpy/en/src/packman/index.md

 Instead,
 we can modify the recursive generator to stop if a partially-generated combination of packages isn't legal.
-Combining generation and checking mades the code more complicated, but as we'll see, it leads to some significant improvements.
+Combining generation and checking made the code more complicated, but as we'll see, it leads to some significant improvements.